FortechRomania/js-team-showcase/how-we-work/software-engineering-process.md

 * Treat code reviews with the **highest priority** during a sprint.
 * Do not test functionality, unless specific cases for front-end (cross-browser, responsiveness, edge cases).
 * Split your time between the following: LOGIC > REFACTORING OPPORTUNITIES > CODING STYLE keeping this order of importance.
-* Give your feedback in max 48h from when the PR was open
+* Give your feedback in max 48h from when the PR was open.
 * On high complexity tasks, have two reviewers who approve the changes.

 ## CI/CD